janisozaur/windows-polish-keyboard-layout-with-working-tilde/README.md

 Download the dll for your architecture, place it in `%SystemRoot%\System32` and import `pl-tilde.reg`.

+See https://learn.microsoft.com/en-us/answers/questions/2151451/microsoft-keyboard-layout-creator-(msklc)-for-wind for more information.

 ## Usage

-After installing, go to Settings -> Time and Language -> Language and region -> <click ellipsis on your desired language> -> Language options -> Add keyboard -> "Polish (programmers) - tilde"
+After installing, go to Settings -> Time and Language -> Language and region -> &lt;click ellipsis on your desired language&gt; -> Language options -> Add keyboard -> "Polish (programmers) - tilde"

 ## Additional information